RozaHasso/Machine-Learning-Operations/reports/README.md

 >
 > Answer:

 Every time a new feature was being built, it was made on a branch.
 We had many branches in this project; *model, data_processing, docker, tests, etc.*.
-When a feature was completed and tested, we did pull requests and merged into main.
+When a feature was completed and tested, we did pull requests in order to merge into main.
 Frequent commits made it easier to find out when a feature was not working as expected on main, specifically when multiple branches were merged.

 ### Question 10